Developmental Trauma Disorders: Understanding Symptoms And Treatment

 The human brain is capable of healing from past trauma

-DTD was proposed as a condition to describe the type of trauma that develops from repeated traumatic events during a developmental age in childhood, often around the ages of four to nine.
-Below is an example.
+Developmental trauma disorder (DTD) was proposed as a condition to describe the type of trauma response that can develop as a result of repeated traumatic events during a developmental phase of childhood, often around the ages of four to nine.

-Consider five-year-old Samantha.
-Samantha survived a severe car accident and broke several bones, resulting in trauma.
-Five-year-old Ben lived in a neighborhood overrun by violent activity and constant gun fights.
+As an example of different types of trauma disorders, consider five-year-old Samantha.
+Samantha survived a severe car accident and broke several bones, resulting in mental as well as physical trauma.
+Five-year-old Ben lived in a neighborhood with frequent gun violence.
 Ben's mother used substances to cope with her fears of violence, and Ben's father was physically abusive.
 In both cases, children of the same age were traumatized in a way that affected their development.
 However, Samantha's incident was a singular trauma, while Ben's situation was chronic.
-Over time, Ben developed DTD due to repeated exposure to distressing scenarios that resulted in childhood trauma.
+Over time, Ben developed developmental trauma disorder due to repeated exposure to distressing scenarios that resulted in childhood trauma.

 What is the difference between DTD and PTSD?

-PTSD often occurs after a single life-threatening or traumatic event, like Samantha's car accident.
+Post-traumatic stress disorder (PTSD) often occurs after a single life-threatening or traumatic event, like Samantha's car accident.
 Samantha developed anxiety and other PTSD symptoms triggered by the accident scene, sights, sounds, and smells.
-Samantha was also afraid to get in a vehicle and needed professional help via exposure or play therapy to explore and sort through these issues safely.
-By slowly exposing Samantha to riding in a vehicle again, a therapist showed her that vehicles could be safe.
+Samantha was also afraid to get in a vehicle afterwards and needed professional help via exposure or play therapy to explore and sort through these fears safely.
+By slowly exposing Samantha to riding in a vehicle again, a therapist showed her that they could be safe.

-The proposed model of DTD is similar to what some may call complex PTSD (C-PTSD), which involves repeated exposure to traumas over a lifetime.
-However, unlike complex PTSD, DTD is specific to the developmental period in childhood in which children are most impacted.
-In the example of Ben, more time was required to recover, and Ben's trauma became a significant part of his personality.
-Ben's circumstances were different because he could not leave the traumatic environment and did not receive adequate support from his family.
+In contrast, the proposed model of DTD is similar to complex PTSD (C-PTSD), which involves repeated exposure to traumas and traumatic stress over a lifetime.
+However, unlike complex PTSD, DTD is specific to the developmental period in childhood in which children may be most impacted.
+In the example of Ben, more time was required to recover, and Ben's developmental trauma became a significant part of his personality.
+He may also have developed additional illnesses, like oppositional defiant disorder or another mental health condition.
+Ben's circumstances were different because the trauma was ongoing, he could not leave the environment where he was experiencing complex trauma, and he did not receive adequate support.

-It may be possible to treat complex traumas like DTD or C-PTSD in children and adults.
-After being removed from a traumatic environment, individuals may require intensive care and professional support.
-Many people with these conditions may use substances or dissociative compulsions to cope.
+Many people with conditions like DTD or complex PTSD use substances or dissociative compulsions to cope, but it may be possible to treat complex traumas like DTD or C-PTSD in children and adults and help individuals find healthier coping methods.
+After being removed from a traumatic environment, individuals will typically require intensive care and professional support to heal.

 Getty/Halfpoint Images